moog500nl/brandweave-site-google/replit.md

   - Hidden blog section from navigation menu for streamlined user experience
   - Updated pricing section heading from "Pricing" to "Introductory Pricing"
   - Redesigned About Us page with updated content structure, question mark icon, and streamlined messaging focusing on AI platform auditing
+  - Added Discovery Session as first step in audit process with Search icon and renumbered subsequent steps accordingly

 ## User Preferences